qYuki/hanamaru/_posts/2021-10-12-buffed-the-morth.md

 Also, some recent addition in order to normalize the "Top PP" across modes, Morth Taiko PP now buffed for any maps beyond 3-stars.
 Also noting that maps beyond 7-stars now yield **double the worth** of what it should be. *Except, it's not a linear gain.*

 So, what are you waiting for?

+## PP Recalculations

+PP currently showed (ETA up to 25.00 GMT+7) is after overbuffed recalculation, so please try to not to play the map until past 25 o'clock.
+Thanks.